 When neither Ultimate Rewards redemption option makes sense

 Sometimes, it just doesn’t make sense to use Ultimate Rewards to book.
-The Ritz-Carlton Kyoto is an example of a property that I would not book using Ultimate Rewards.
+The Ritz-Carlton Kyoto is an example.

-As a Tier 5 property, the Ritz-Carlton Kyoto is 70,000 Marriott Rewards per night.
-The rate for the dates I need is $1271 per night.
-Since it’s such a high rate, the cents per point value actually isn’t terrible.
+As a category 8 property, the Ritz-Carlton Kyoto is 70,000-100,000 Marriott Rewards per night.
+The rate for the dates I looked at is $1271 per night.
+Since it’s such a high rate, the cents per point value actually isn’t terrible for the off peak price of 70,000 Bonvoy points.

 - 0.018 X 100=1.8